goquantra/trading-using-options-sentiment-indicators/README.md

 **The folder contains the following topics:**

 **Fetching data:**
-An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=39&section_no=2&unit_no=11) where you will learn how to fetch data for S&P 500 futures contracts, advancing stocks and declining stocks on NYSE from Quandl.
+An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=39&section_no=2&unit_no=11) where you will learn how to fetch data for S&amp;P 500 futures contracts, advancing stocks and declining stocks on NYSE from Quandl.

 **Defining Bollinger Bands:**
 An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=39&section_no=2&unit_no=12) where you will learn to define the upper and lower Bollinger bands.